 Bright, bold and happy: A journey from stained glass to mosaics

 Reading Time: 7 minutes Without a formal art education, Irish mosaicist Elaine Prunty worked her way from a night class making stained glass bird light-catchers up to creating four-metre high stainless steel mosaicked structures.
+Interview by Rhona Duffy.

 The shape of breath: 1200 Derece leads glass innovation in Turkey